Step Up allows your teen to have fun while going deeper in relationships with others and with God.

 One or two weeks…

-Step Up Plus – 2 Weeks: When Step Up Week 1 ends, campers who have chosen the Plus Option head to Adventure Outpost for Week 2.
+Step Up Plus – 2 Weeks: When Step Up Week 1 ends, campers who have chosen the Plus Option (for those entering 8th and 9th grade) head to Adventure Outpost for Week 2.
 Based on principles of small group bonding, community, and team adventure, this time away will open even wider doors of dialogue between campers, staff, counselors and the speaker for the week.
 Campers tell us how much they enjoy the relationships and time to discuss questions they have often been forming for years.
 This week includes adventures not available during Week 1.
-Limited to 60.
+Register for Camp!
+Limited to 40, those entering 8th and 9th grade.

 First time camper?